DSPN/azure-deployment-guide/bestpractices.md

 Each node in a cluster can be assigned a public IP address.
 That DataStax Enterprise cluster can then be configured to communicate using those public IPs.
 Traffic between public IPs in Azure is routed over the Azure backbone, with bandwidth in the 10-100s of Gbps.
 As such, bandwidth is theoretically limited by the bandwidth cap on the virtual machine.
 In general bandwidth caps are higher the larger the virtual machine.
 In testing, we have seen throughput ranging from 2-6 Gbps on a machine with an 8 Gbps bandwidth cap.

 Public IPs can be either dynamic or static.
 Static IPs are reserved indefinitely.
 A dynamic IP is reserved when attached to a machine.
 The dynamic IP remains assigned indefinitely through reboots and even hardware failures of the machine.
 It will only be reassigned if the machine is stopped or deleted.
-We understand the name "dynamic" gives some reservations, but given their characteristics, dynamci public IPs are suitable for almost all DataStax applications.
+We understand the name "dynamic" gives some reservations, but given their characteristics, dynamic public IPs are suitable for almost all DataStax applications.

 Network Security Groups can be configured to prevent outside access to the nodes, ensuring that the public IPs are only used for routing traffic between nodes.